MojoScale

 Use cheap, replaceable industrial boards.

 MojoScale is designed around commodity hardware instead of proprietary gateways.
-The target class is ESP32 with RS485 for Modbus controllers, with ESP32-S3 RS485/CAN boards as a natural next step.
+The target class is ESP32 with RS485 for Modbus controllers, with tested ESP32-S3 RS485/CAN hardware as the current field-ready path.

 RS485 Modbus Connect to controllers, meters, drives, and field modules.